julelang/manual/src/error-handling/fallible-functions/index.md

 ### Handling Errors

-`else` scopes are used to handle errors for fallible function calls.
+`catch` scopes are used to handle errors for fallible function calls.
 These scopes are considered a sub-scope of the same scope, and after the handler scopes are executed, the scope statements will continue to execute.
 The special `error` keyword still exists here.
 In this context, it represents the error if used as an expression rather than a call.
 So if you want to get the error, you use the `error` keyword as a read-only variable.

 For example:
 ```jule